llostinthesauce/1600final/run-and-script.md

   --model "$MODEL" \
   --temp 0.7 \
   --max-tokens 256 \
-  --prompt "Put your prompt here!."
+  --prompt "Put your prompt here!"
 ```

 Swap `MODEL` for any folder you downloaded.